indiqusdocs/stpi/docs/Guide/Compute/Autoscale/CreatingAutoscaleGroups.md

 To create Autoscale Groups, follow these steps:

 1. Navigate to the **Compute > Autoscale Groups** in the navigation menu.![Creating Autoscale Groups](img/CreatingAutoscaleGroups1.png)
-2. Click the **NEW AUTOSCALE GROUP** button.
+2. Click the **New Autoscale Group** button.
 The following screen appears:
    ![Autoscale Group](img/CreatingAutoscaleGroups2.png)
 3. Select an **Instance Category**.
 4. Choose an **Availability Zone** that represents the geographic region for the deployment of your Autoscaled Instance.![VPC Network and Tier](img/VPCNetworkTier.png)